willgeorgetaylor/junit-reducer/README.md

 ### Faster CI ✅

 You can solve this speed issue with `junit-reducer` by creating a set of reports that looks like the set produced by a single CI run.
 Importantly, the values for `time` taken by test suite (as well as other counts, like errors and tests) are reduced from the wider set of reports, typically by finding the `mean` of all of the aggregate `time` values.
-Other reducer operations, like `min` / `max` / `mode` / `median` / `sum`, are available to handle more non-standard distributions.
+Other reducer operations, like `min` / `max` / `mode` / `median` / `sum`, are available to handle non-standard distributions.

 ### Coverage integrity ✅

 In very busy projects, there is also a more **problematic race condition possible**, with larger downloads and test runners starting at different times.
 As CI runs from other commits upload their reports to the same remote source that you're downloading from, if any of your concurrent runners download reports with different values, the input data is misaligned and the splitting operation is corrupted.
 However, because the download and splitting operation is being performed in a distributed manner (across all of the runners concurrently) this misalignment will result in some tests in your run being **skipped.**

 This risk is mitigated by computing the averaged reports in one place, and updating that set as part of a scheduled job.
-This is exactly the approach outlined in the [quickstart](https://github.com/willgeorgetaylor/junit-reducer?tab=readme-ov-file#quickstart) section.
+This is exactly the approach outlined in the [quickstart](#quickstart) section.

 ## Usage